Ziggiphase001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script displays all lines without pattern bin in the file Script that shows all line that starts with a letter Script replaces A to Z with z to e
+Script removes letters c and C from inputs